Citation for this page in APA citation style. Close

 Unnikrishnan wrote

-In an important article written before Bell's Theorem paper, Eugene Wigner in 1963 cited the conservation of linear momentum (for the EPR paper) and conservation of angular momentum (for David Bohm's 1952 version of nonlocality with electron spins).
+In an important article written before Bell's Theorem paper, Eugene Wigner in 1963 cited the conservation of both linear momentum and angular momentum.
 Wigner wrote

 If a measurement of the momentum of one of the particles is carried out — the possibility of this is never questioned — and gives the result p, the state vector of the other particle suddenly becomes a (slightly damped) plane wave with the momentum -p.
 This statement is synonymous with the statement that a measurement of the momentum of the second particle would give the result -p, as follows from the conservation law for linear momentum.
 The same conclusion can be arrived at also by a formal calculation of the possible results of a joint measurement of the momenta of the two particles.